- Specific Job Requirements

 - Sign Up For More Advice and Jobs

-While they still provide the much-needed care and support for those same families, communities, and individuals, these specialized social workers can reach even further.
-They have opportunities to work in hospitals, schools, rehab centers, hospices, long-term care facilities, correctional facilities, private practices, companies, and more.
+In addition to providing essential support to families and communities, specialized social workers have opportunities in hospitals, schools, rehabilitation centers, hospices, long-term care facilities, correctional institutions, private practices, and corporate settings.

 -